What are the main ways Minecraft attracts audiences?

 -Minecraft was created by Marcus 'Notch' Persson and developed by Mojang.

--These were independent, separate to and not financed by a big commercial company.
+-These were independent, separate to and not financed by a big commercial company.-But, as small independent products become successful, it is usual for larger organisations/owners to want to buy them.

 6 reasons why Minecraft is successful...